RobertTalbert/sevensteps/SevenSteps.md

 + __A computer or other device with internet access__ so you can write up what you are doing and search the web for resources.
 + __Any textbook or other resources that you will be using for your lesson__.

+Your very first activity in this workbook is to write down the topic or name of the lesson you will focus on here.
+Do this in the space below:

+<br></br>
+<br></br>
+<br></br>
+<br></br>
+<br></br>

 -----

 ## Step 1: Come up with learning objectives

-### Philosophy of Step 1
+### What we going to do in this step

+In this step, we are going to __create a list of concrete, measurable learning objectives__ for the lesson that you have chosen.

+### Why are we going to do it

 When designing either a course or a single lesson or even a single activity, we have to ask:

 >What are students supposed to learn, and what (in my, the instructor's professional opinion) constitutes acceptable evidence that they have learned it?

 The answers to these questions are what we call _learning objectives_.
 They vary in their specificity depending on the context; they tend to be broad and sweeping when designing a course (for example, "Exhibit the ability to apply basic material to applied problems you have not seen before") and more specific the more we "zoom in" on the course (for example, "Set up and solve an applied optimization problem", which is an instance of the larger course-level objective).

-No matter what the level of "zooming" is, though, learning objectives work best when they are __concrete__ and __unambiguous__ and somehow __measurable__.
-It's helpful to phrase learning objectives as __tasks__ that a student performs and which the instructor assesses, to determine whether the student has performed the task at a level that is acceptable in the instructor's best professional judgment.
-This means that learning objectives should be:

-+ __Unambiguous.__ The student should be able to tell exactly what they need to do, and how exactly _they_ will know if they have learned something.
-(Importantly, not only should the instructor assess students' work, the students themselves should learn to assess their own work.)
+In the context of this workbook, where we are zooming in on a single lesson, we want learning objectives that are:

++ __Unambiguous__.
+Each learning objective should be specific, easy to understand, and --- especially --- something the student can use later as a yardstick to measure their own understanding.
-+ __Action oriented.__ Objectives should only refer to actions we can actually measure, rather than internal states of mind or other non-measurable things.
-As a consequence, words like "Know" or "Understand" or "Appreciate" should not be part of a learning objective --- although we obviously want students to know and understand and appreciate things.
-Determine what, in your best professional judgment, could a student do to convince you that he/she "knows" or "understands" something.
-That action is the real learning objective.
++ __Concrete__.
+Objectives should only refer to actions we can actually measure, rather than internal states of mind or other non-measurable things.
+As a consequence, _words like "Know" or "Understand" or "Appreciate" should not be part of a lesson-level learning objective_.
+Obviously we want students to know, understand, and appreciate the main ideas of the lesson.
+But, how will you know if a student is doing so?
+The _actions_ they perform that tells you so are the real learning objectives.
-+ __Comprehensive.__ Everything of importance in the lesson should be addressed by a combination of learning objectives (if not by its own learning objective).
-In other words, if something is important in the course and you feel students need to know it, write a learning objective for it, or else determine how a combination of existing learning objectives will provide you with the evidence you need.
++ __Comprehensive__.
+Everything of importance in the lesson should be addressed by a combination of learning objectives (if not by its own learning objective).
-+ __Minimal.__ At the same time, we want to eliminate any redundancies in learning objectives so as to make the cognitive load on students as low as possible (but no lower!).
-There's no point in having five learning objectives that all say essentially the same thing, or a single learning objective that is really just a combination of two or more other objectives.
++ __Minimal__.
+At the same time, we want to eliminate any redundancies in learning objectives so as to make the cognitive load on students as low as possible (but no lower!).

-### Step 1 Activity: Brainstorm your learning objectives

-So the first thing you need to do is **think carefully about your lesson, and come up with the specific learning objectives for that lesson**.
+Once we ask and answer these questions, we are going to _share them with the students in the course_, in an up-front way that lets students know what it is they are supposed to be learning.
+By determining our learning objectives and sharing them with students, several good things happen: Students get a sense of the purpose of the lesson.
+Students also get a set of criteria that they can use to determine whether they really "know the material" or not, which is a crucial element of _self-regulated learning_.
+And we instructors get a set of criteria that we can use to assess student learning that is fair, objective, and standard for all students.

+To be sure, not all desirable outcomes of our courses can be encapsulated by learning objectives like these.
+For example, I want students in my mathematics courses to finish the course being fluent and comfortable with the concept of abstraction.
+That's a _course_-level objective.
+But on the micro scale, zooming into a single lesson, I have to think about specific tasks that students can perform, and which are measureable so that I can assess them, that move students incrementally toward that goal.
+That's what we're talking about in Step 1.

+**Example:** Suppose we're planning out a lesson in algebra focusing on the quadratic formula.
+By drawing upon my expertise as an instructor and maybe by scanning my textbook's section on this lesson, here is a possible list of learning objectives:

++ Use the quadratic formula to find the roots of a second-degree polynomial.
++ Apply the quadratic formula to solve a real-world problem.
++ State the quadratic formula.
++ State the conditions under which a second-degree polynomial will have two real roots, one repeated root, or two complex roots.

+Notice that each objective is unambiguous (the terms might be new but the task is straightforward) and concrete.

+### Activities for you

-Decide on a list of 3--8 learning objectives that meet the above criteria, and write them out.
-Remember to use action verbs; write clearly (because the student is the audience here); and make them comprehensive and yet minimal.
+__Decide on a list of 3--8 learning objectives that meet the above criteria, and write them out.__ Remember to use action verbs; write clearly (because the student is the audience here); and make them comprehensive and yet minimal.
 You may need to make choices about what material to cover and what to leave out.
-Write those in a list in the space below. __Just list these in the order in which they appear, or the order in which they occurred to you.__ We may change that order in Step 2.
+Write those in a list in the space below. __Just list these in the order in which they appear, or the order in which they occurred to you.__

 If you need more space, or have more than 8 objectives, just put them on a separate page.